SeanWang0111/SeanWang0111/README.md

 # Hi there 👋
-My name is Sean, is a software engineer who specializes in iOS.
+My name is Sean.
+I am a software engineer who specializes in iOS.

 ---
 ### Languages and Tools